tkurtbond/tkurtbond.github.io/posts/2004/01/09/2004-01-09/index.rst

 .. type: text

-.. role:: program(literal)
+.. role:: app
-.. role:: file(literal)
+.. role:: file

-I had to do some maintenance on the :program:`FILETAP` program today.
+I had to do some maintenance on the :app:`FILETAP` program today.
 I last worked on it in 1988, as far as I can tell.
 The last time it was compiled was in 1990 (going by the file dates) but I doubt that anybody had changed the code since 1988 when I last worked on it.